Suiticals/Suity-Bot/privacy.md

 # Privacy policy

 This document pertains to the privacy policy and agreement that you accept when interacting with SuityBot on discord, or as a member of a server the Bot has been invited to.
-This policy does not supersede the [Developer Terms of Service](https://discordapp.com/developers/docs/legal).
+This policy does not supersede the [Developer Terms of Service](https://discordapp.com/developers/docs/legal) or breach the [General Data Protection Regulation](https://gdpr-info.eu/).

 ### Data Collected By Command Usage